theapplicationlab/theapplicationlab/content/_index.md

 {{< rectangle_text
 title="Who We Support"
-description="We support student aspirants at every stage of their academic journey, including high schoolers, undergraduates, recent graduates, and postgraduates, who are seeking guidance for applying to leading global universities." image="support.png" alt_text="student with a lightbulb" layout_class=""
+description="Student aspirants at every stage of their academic journey, including high schoolers, undergraduates, recent graduates, and postgraduates, who are seeking guidance for applying to leading global universities." image="support.png" alt_text="student with a lightbulb" layout_class=""